What is MEV? Maximal Extractable Value explained

 How do Validators and Stakers Profit from MEV?

 A staker, whether through third-party staking or as a solo staker, can earn extra income through MEV.
-As validators have control over block production, searchers work with these block producers to ensure their transactions are prioritized.
+Because validators control block production, searchers work with block producers to prioritize their transactions.

 On Ethereum, Flashbots has created an auction tool called “mev-boost” which allows searchers and validators to communicate with one another.
 Validators process searchers’ transactions and earn extra profit from these.

-Validators need to have good standing as those validators will more likely get chosen by the network to propose blocks.
+Validators must have good standing, as they are more likely to be selected by the network to propose blocks.

 MEV Examples